MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: RELATED WORKS

 Large language models (LLMs) have brought advancements across various fields, including natural language processing (NLP), healthcare, recommender systems, coding assistance, multimodal learning, and human mobility forecasting, demonstrating their flexibility and potential.
 In NLP, LLMs like BERT \cite{devlin2018bert}, GPT \cite{radford2019languagegpt}, and RoBERTa \cite{liu2019roberta} have set benchmarks in tasks such as sentiment analysis, translation, and summarization.
 They have enabled fine-tuning for specific tasks, such as enhancing performances in text classification \cite{gonzalez2020comparingtextclassification}.

-Recommender systems have also integrated LLMs to capture complex patterns in user behaviour and contextual information.
+The healthcare sector has also embraced LLMs, utilizing them in medical information extraction and patient triage.
+For example, BioBERT \cite{lee2020biobert}, a domain-specific LLM based on BERT, has been pre-trained on a large-scale biomedical corpus and employed for tasks like named entity recognition, relation extraction, and question-answering within the biomedical literature.
+Moreover, the recommender systems domain has also integrated LLMs to capture complex patterns in user behaviour and contextual information.
 For instance, BERT4Rec \cite{sun2019bert4rec} is adept at capturing user behaviour in a session-based setting, surpassing traditional methods.
 LLMs have also been used to model user-item interactions and incorporate temporal dynamics, improving recommendation personalization.
 In the realm of code generation, LLMs such as OpenAI's Codex \cite{chen2021evaluatingcodex,finnie2022robotscodex} and CodeBERT \cite{feng2020codebert} have been valuable in generating code snippets, suggesting API usage, performing code completion tasks, and assisting in debugging.

 LLMs have been instrumental in multimodal learning, which involves fusing information from different data modalities, such as text, images, and videos.
 Models like ViLBERT \cite{lu2019vilbert} have performed tasks like visual question answering and visual commonsense reasoning, showing LLMs' ability to reason across diverse data types.
 Temporal sequential pattern mining is another domain where LLMs have shown potential, as in the AuxMobLCast \cite{xue2022leveragingmobicast} pipeline that predicts Place-of-Interest customer flows, demonstrating their capability to model human behaviour.